bikramjit15/Pudhina/aboutme.md

 I graduated from the Indian Institute of Science (IISc) Bangalore with a BS & MS in Material Sciences in 2020.

-Like me, my interests change (or mature).
-While it's too early for me to have concentrated academic or professional interests, but I enjoy problems that require a little math, some looking over stack-exchange and some lecture notes from unknown professors (thank you, internet!).
+Like me, my interests change (or mature). but I enjoy problems that require a little math, some looking over stack-exchange and some lecture notes from unknown professors (thank you, internet!).
 I do also enjoy reading non-quantitative fields like science